thinkinglabs/thinkinglabs.github.io/_drafts/continuous-integration-is-not-a-tooling-problem.md

 >
 > -- [@SteveSmithCD](https://twitter.com/SteveSmithCD), [Twitter](https://twitter.com/SteveSmithCD/status/1192526800125136902)

-Despite the efforts of the XP community, people still belief a tool can build Continuous Integration into a team.
+Despite the efforts of the XP community, people still believe a tool can build Continuous Integration into a team.

 > This seems a niche hill on which to battle, but I'll bite. :-)
 >